 - To test your home connection speed, please use the following site: SpeedTest .

 * For Satellite connections, please check with your provider as some services limit your daily bandwidth transfer, so streaming a broadcast for 4+ hours might exceed your limit.

-- Eldora live video is supported across the following platforms: Windows, Apple (iOS) and Android.
-Please note: Android devices must carry flash in order to view the video.
-Any Android device without flash will not be able to view the stream.
+- Eldora live video is supported across the following platforms: Windows & Mac computers, Apple (iOS) and Android. iOS must be ver 8 or later.
+Android must be ver 5 or later.
 While the video may work on other devices outside of Windows, Apple & Android, we cannot guarantee the reliability on any other platform.

 - We strongly recommend using Google Chrome or Mozilla Firefox as your internet browser.
 They are much more stable than Internet Explorer and causes less problems.

 - Base Player requirements: Intel Pentium III 1.0 ghz or equivalent processor with latest version of Flash.
 Smooth full screen viewing requires minimum Intel Pentium 4 or equivalent.
 Minimum 64mb video ram suggested.

 - Full screen viewing provides a nice experience but require more computer processing power.
 Intel Dual Core or equivalent suggested for smooth full screen playback.

 - Non Intel Macintosh Computers and First generation Netbook computers using Atom processors may have insufficient processing power to view even our Base Player smoothly.